-District staff are encouraged to use educational technology, the Internet, and professional/education social networks to help raise student achievement and to improve communication with parents and students.
-However, technology and social media accounts also offer staff many ways they can present themselves unprofessionally and/or interact with students inappropriately.
+Technology used appropriately gives faculty new opportunities to engage students.
+District staff are encouraged to use educational technology, the Internet, and professional/education social networks to raise student achievement and to improve communication with parents and students.
+Technology and social media accounts also offer staff many ways they can present themselves unprofessionally and/or interact with students inappropriately.